Best Time to Visit Korea: Weather by Month and Season

 December

-Overview of weather in Korea in December: The first official month of winter in Korea hits swiftly as we leave behind the brilliant autumn travel season.
-As long as you’re well prepared, winter in Korea isn’t such a bad thing.
+Overview: December is the first official month of winter in South Korea, and it hits swiftly as we leave behind the brilliant autumn travel season.
+As long as you’re well prepared, winter in South Korea isn’t such a bad thing.
 December sees cooler temperatures than November.
-It’s still sunny and dry though.
+It’s still sunny and dry, though.
 You’ll still find plenty of opportunities to take on outdoor activities.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall

-The best month to visit Korea is April or October.
+The best month to visit South Korea is April or October.

 Why visit in April?